aristanetworks/anta/docs/contribution.md

 test -z "$(git status --porcelain -- docs/snippets)"
 ```

-The `doc-snippets` pre-commit hook runs the generator for CLI changes, and CI runs the same freshness check before building the documentation.
+The `doc-snippets` pre-commit hook runs the generator for CLI changes, and the autofix workflow commits any updated snippets to the pull request.

 ### Curated class diagram